-For centuries, employers have complained about ‘good help being hard to find’.
-The truth is that good help is made by training and apprenticeships, it does not leap ready armed from the doors of schools and nurseries.
+For centuries, employers have complained about “good help being hard to find.”
+The truth is that good help is made by training and apprenticeships, it does not leap ready armed from the doors of nurseries and high schools.

 If you would like to offer an internship, please email us a request with the job description and other requirements, remuneration, and confirmation that the existing butler will act as a mentor to the intern.